Baltoli/project-docs/notes/log.md

   needs to be is the 'do_work' function after including `lock.h` (so that details of the test harness can be changed more easily - currently duplicated across all the examples).

+## 20/12/2016

+* Finished off writing example programs that show the behaviour of my simple lock automata (successful / good path as well as several 'failed' examples).
+  Still running into the issue that assertions don't seem to care about the identity of the pointer they're being called with (`acq_rel(&lock)` is equivalent to `acq_rel(&other)` behaviourally - it doesn't seem to matter which one is actually acquired and released).
+Need to work out if there's a solution to this (my instinct is that there isn't an easy way to do so because of the way instrumentation is added to code).
+* One possible hacky workaround is to add a global ID to every lock - then, the `lock_X` functions could work on a lock ID rather than directly on a pointer.
+  I think this might be easier to reason about, provided that the correct guarantees are made of the global lock ID 'repository'.
+  * `lock_init` would need to increment the global ID counter, set the field on the lock, put the lock itself into an array (by value), then return the id.
+  * `lock_acquire` and `lock_release` would need to work on the base pointer +
+    offset, rather than on the addresses directly.
+They could then be modified to take an ID (integer) rather than a direct pointer.
+  * `lock_free` would then need to perform any necessary cleanup (can't see what this would actually be just now).
+  * This would mean that initializing a lock would not necessarily be atomic (but that's fine I think - just need to do lifecycle things sequentially before using locks for real).
+  * Doing this might even make it easier to statically analyse locks - working out the value of an integer value seems like it would be more amenable than chasing pointers.